 When the Authority passes on federal funds to subrecipients, federal regulations require the Authority to ensure every subaward agreement clearly identifies that it is a federal award and includes the applicable requirements.
-The Authority is required to include 14 federal award identification elements in each subaward agreement.
-Whenever passing federal funding to subrecipients, federal regulations require the Authority to monitor them and ensure they comply with the terms and conditions of the federal award.
+Federal regulations require the Authority to include 14 federal award identification elements in each subaward agreement.
+When passing federal funding to subrecipients, federal regulations also require the Authority to monitor them and ensure they comply with the federal award's terms and conditions.